zerotume/full-clone-hengAirBnB/README.md

 # Heng's `AirBnB` Clone: `Heng's CatBnB`

-Catbnb is a web application for practicing web developent.
+Catbnb is a web application for practicing web development.
 It is inspired by Airbnb.
-It provides an online platform for cats to find and book their hang-out places.
+It provides a platform for cats to find and book their hang-out places.

 ## How to launch the full site:
 [Heng's CatBnB](https://heng-catbnb.herokuapp.com/)